Chris Beck (Navy SEAL): Warrior Princess

 Beck said that his private therapy sessions were exploited by this therapist.

 Beck co-wrote Warrior Princess with Anne Speckhard, a psychologist at the Georgetown University School of Medicine.
-Speckhard was doing a study on resilience of the U.S. Navy SEALs, focussing on the coping mechanisms employed by SEALs to deal with their intense job demands.
+Speckhard was doing a study on resilience of the U.S. Navy SEALs, focusing on the coping mechanisms employed by SEALs to deal with their intense job demands.
 Speckhard first met Beck at a counter-terrorism conference.
 After Beck agreed to discuss coping mechanisms, a follow-up meeting took place in a gay bar, with Beck now dressed in feminine attire, to Speckhard's surprise.
 A five-hour meeting led to Speckhard agreeing to help Beck write his life story.

 In the book, Speckhard notes that Beck had a desire to die honorably "so that he wouldn't have to wrestle anymore with the emotional pain that stemmed from the lack of congruency between his gender identity and body".
 In his introduction to the book, Beck writes:

 I do not believe a soul has a gender, but my new path is making my soul complete and happy...
 I hope my journey sheds some light on the human experience and most importantly helps heal the "socio-religious dogma" of a purely binary gender.

+Additionally, Beck details his frustration with Veterans Affairs's slow and cautious pace at supporting his transition, especially its requirement that he socially transition at work for a year before receiving hormones.

 OutServe Magazine praised the book, calling it "one of the smartest and most important books of the year".
 The Huffington Post noted that while the "don't ask, don't tell" policy was repealed in 2011, the ban on openly transgender people serving in the U.S. armed forces still remained.
 Days before the release of Warrior Princess, Metro Weekly's Poliglot column reported that the Pentagon had celebrated LGBT Pride Month in a memo while avoiding mention of transgender military personnel; the Pentagon memo read in part: "We recognize gay, lesbian and bisexual service members and LGBT civilians for their dedicated service to our country."
 The Atlantic Wire said that the book could "lay the groundwork for even greater inclusion in the armed forces" and Salon stated that Beck's military credentials may "lead the Pentagon to revisit its policy against trans service members".
 While restrictions on sexual orientation were lifted in 2010–2011, restrictions on gender identity remained in place due to Department of Defense regulations until 2016, when the Obama administration ended the ban on transgender Americans serving in the military.